 Create graphs and charts to illustrate data and statistics.
 Customize your images for added relevance and branding.
 Experiment with short and highly educational videos.
-Most importantly, make sure you’re following the 10 Commandments of Visual Content.
+Most importantly, make sure you’re following these Top 10 Visual Content Rules.

 9. Harness the Power of Big Data